NizarAZ/Verdact-App/README.md

 ---

-# Features
+## Features

 ### Public Creator Marketplace

 Verdact opens as a marketplace first.

 Anyone can browse creator storefronts, discover public preview content, view creator profiles, and explore free or paid vaults without connecting a wallet.
+The homepage surfaces real-time latest public drops and category lanes with live creator and file counts.

 ---